Vnb123/Vnb123/README.md

 # Hey there! ✨ I'm Vana

-🌟 Fullstack & Mobile Developer | React, React Native, Node.js, PostgreSQL, TypeScript
+🌟 **Fullstack & Mobile Developer** | React, React Native, Node.js, PostgreSQL, TypeScript
 I love turning ideas into **apps that are both functional and fun**.
 From web to mobile, I create projects that **look polished, feel intuitive, and showcase real-world skills**.
 Always exploring new tech and making things that **shine in both code and design**.

-💻 **Junior Fullstack Developer** | React, Node.js, PostgreSQL
 🌱 Currently learning GraphQL & TypeScript
 📫 Reach me: [LinkedIn](https://www.linkedin.com/in/vana-bigava-153270197/)
 🎓 Northcoders Bootcamp graduate